Oregon Rose

 Hour for hour credit is given for philanthropic service hours worked at a philanthropy activity conducted with an approved philanthropy partner.

-Patronesses and Ticktockers earn league hours when their work is directly related to the functioning of the Oregon Rose Chapter.
+Patronesses and Ticktockers earn leadership hours when their work is directly related to the functioning of the Oregon Rose Chapter.

 Patroness (Mother)